 Where a facility may involve both a mix of interest rate types (i.e. fixed interest rate and variable interest rate) and a mix of repayment types (e.g. interest-only and amortising), apportion value across the relevant line items.
 However, when reporting the number of facilities broken down by repayment type, report each facility only once according to the predominant repayment type.
-Similarly, when reporting the number of facilities broken down by interest rate type, report each facility only once according to the predominant repayment each facility only once according to the predominant interest rate type.
+Similarly, when reporting the number of facilities broken down by interest rate type, report each facility only once according to the predominant interest rate type.